NeonGeckoCom/neon-docs/docs/skill_development/voice-user-interface-design-guidelines/conversations.md

 | **User** | _when did he retire_                                                                                                                                                                                                                     |
 | **Neon** | _2011_                                                                                                                                                                                                                                   |

-To learn more about the technical aspects of Conversational Context, see:
+To learn more about the technical aspects of Conversational Context, [see the Conversational Context doc page](../user-interaction/conversational-context.md).

-{% page-ref page="../user-interaction/conversational-context.md" %}